johnbywater/quantdsl/README.md

 assert results.fair_value.mean() == 10
 ```

-In the examples so far, there has bben no difference between the effective present time of the `Market` element and
+In the examples so far, there has been no difference between the effective present time of the `Market` element and
 the `observation_date` of the evaluation.
 Therefore, there is no stochastic evolution of the forward curve, and the
 standard deviation of the result value is zero.